raplis/finalproj/README.md

 ## LLMOps - Rust Machine Learning Model Serving

+### Video Demonstration

+Here is the link of our demo video: https://youtu.be/S6QLcIrv62U

 ### Project Background and Objectives

 The goal of this project is to operationalize machine learning by developing a Rust web service to handle and respond to user data inference requests using an open-source machine learning model.
 We utilize Docker for containerizing our Rust application and manage scaling through Kubernetes.
 Additionally, the project integrates a CI/CD pipeline for automated code testing, building, and deployment, along with Prometheus for service monitoring and metrics collection to ensure stable service operations.